 Disclosure: I am a member of the Collective Bias® Social Fabric® Community.
 This shop has been compensated as part of a social shopper insights study for Collective Bias and their client.

-One of the coolest things that has happened in my world recently is that I’ve been able to work with Bigelow Tea.
+One of the coolest things that has happened in my world has been being able to work with the family-owned Bigelow Tea company.
 In May, David and I traveled to South Carolina to spend time with the Bigelow Tea family and their employees.
-The trip was without a doubt, one of the most amazing things that I’ve ever had the pleasure of taking part in (I’ll be sharing several posts all about my trip very soon).
+The trip was without a doubt, one of the most amazing things that I’ve ever had the pleasure of taking part in.
 Before working with Bigelow Tea, I didn’t even know they were a family owned company.
 And yes, by family owned, I mean TRULY family owned.
 I didn’t know the special story about their “Constant Comment” tea.
 And I didn’t know I could feel such a special connection with a company.

-One of the main things we made for the 4th of July was a Peach Tea Barbecue Sauce.
+One of the favorite things we’ve made with Bigelow Tea is this Peach Tea BBQ Sauce recipe.
 Well, I say we…but it was actually David.
 That man is obsessed with barbecue sauces (you should see our stockpile of it) and he loves to create new flavors.
 He has several tea-based bbq sauces that he’s been working on, but today he’s ready for me to share the Peach Tea Barbecue Sauce which he made with Bigelow Perfect Peach Herb Tea.